harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

         persons.Items[0].Surname.ShouldBe("Adams");
     }

-Again, since we know initial database, we can check returned results easily.
-Here, initial test data is important.
-When we change initial data, our test may fail even if our services are correct.
-So, it's better to write unit tests independent of initial data as much as possible.
-We could check incoming data to see if every people contains "adams" in his/her name, surname or email.
-Thus, if we add new people to initial data, our tests remain working.
+Again, since we know the initial database, we can check the returned results easily.
+Here, the initial test data is important.
+When we change the initial data, our tests may fail even if our services are correct.
+So, it's better to write unit tests independent of the initial data as much as possible.
+We could check incoming data to see if every person contains "adams" in his/her name, surname or email.
+Thus, if we add new people to the initial data, our unit tests will still work.

-There are many techniques on unit testing, I kept it simple here.
-But ASP.NET Zero template makes very easy to write unit and integration tests by base classes and pre-build test codes.
+There are many techniques to unit testing.
+I kept it simple here.
+But the ASP.NET Zero template makes it very easy to write unit and integration tests by base classes and pre-build test codes.

 ### Using GetPeople Method From Angular Component

-Now, we can switch to the client side and use GetPeople method to show a list of people on the UI.
+Now, we can switch to the client side and use the GetPeople method to show a list of people in the UI.

 #### Service Proxy Generation

-First, run (prefer Ctrl+F5 to be faster) the server side application (.Web.Host project).
-Then run **nswag/refresh.bat** file on the client side to re-generate service proxy classes (they are used to call server side service methods).
+First, run (prefer Ctrl+F5 because it is faster) the server side application (.Web.Host project).
+Then run the **nswag/refresh.bat** file on the client side to re-generate service proxy classes (they are used to call server side service methods).